 This should be a proportionate recording process.
-Settings do not need to ask staff to keep definitive records in a way that is overly burdensome.
+Settings do not need to ask staff to keep records in a way that is overly burdensome.

 A template letter will be provided to settings on the advice of the advice service (or PHE local health protection team if escalated), to send to parents, carers and staff if needed.

 The PHE local health protection team will also contact settings directly if they become aware that someone who has tested positive for coronavirus (COVID-19) attended the setting - as identified by NHS Test and Trace.

-- starts to feel unwell and gets a test for coronavirus themselves, and the test delivers a negative result, they must remain in isolation for the remainder of the 14-day isolation period.
+- starts to feel unwell and gets a test for coronavirus themselves, and the test delivers a negative result, they must remain in isolation for the remainder of the 10 days from the day after the last contact with the individual who tested positive.
 This is because they could still develop coronavirus (COVID-19) within the remaining days

-- settings should not request evidence of negative test results or other medical evidence before admitting children or welcoming them back after a period of self-isolation
+Settings should not request evidence of negative test results or other medical evidence before admitting children or welcoming them back after a period of self-isolation.

-9. Contain any outbreak by following local health protection team advice
+11. Contain any outbreak by following local health protection team advice

 In some cases, health protection teams may recommend that a larger number of other children self-isolate at home as a precautionary measure – perhaps the whole site or a group.
 If settings are implementing the controls from this list, addressing the risks they have identified and therefore reducing transmission risks, whole setting closure based on cases within the setting will not generally be necessary, and should not be considered except on the advice of health protection teams.